cchapman31/cchapman31.github.io/README.md

 - **Back end** — a Google Apps Script web app bound to the spreadsheet.
 - **Database** — a Google Sheet with five tabs: `Users`, `Admins`, `Ledger`, `Stats`, `Config`.

+## Roles

+There are three levels of access, managed from the **Roles** panel on the Admin page:

+- **Member** — the default for anyone with a `@topfarmersagent.com` account.
+Logs stats and spins.
+- **Team Lead** — everything a member can do, plus a **Your team** panel on the wheel page where they can trigger a re-log for a teammate who mis-entered today's stats.
+- **Admin** — full access to the Admin and Transactions pages.

+Assign a role by entering someone's email and picking Admin or Team Lead; it works whether or not they've signed in yet.
+Assigning a role to someone who already has one changes it.
+The owner (`cody@insurancesaleslab.com`) is always an admin and can't be removed.
+Anyone with a role can sign in regardless of domain, which is how the owner's non-`topfarmersagent.com` account gets in.

+Roles live in the **Roles** tab of the spreadsheet (this replaced the old `Admins` tab).

 ## Baseballs (Home Run Awards)

 Baseballs are separate from CIA Bucks.
 Bucks are the wheel currency and sit in a member's